Chester County, South Carolina

 Chester County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, its population was 32,294.
 Its county seat is Chester.
 Chester County is included in the Charlotte-Concord-Gastonia, NC-SC Metropolitan Statistical Area.

 History

-The county was founded in 1785 and was named after Chester, PA.
-The largest city and county seat is Chester, the county is also included in the Charlotte-Concord-Gastonia, NC-SC Metropolitan Statistical Area.
+The county was founded in 1785 and was named after Chester, Pennsylvania.
+The largest community and county seat is Chester.
+The county is also included in the Charlotte-Concord-Gastonia, NC-SC Metropolitan Statistical Area.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 586.16 sqmi, of which 580.66 sqmi is land and 5.50 sqmi (0.9%) is water.
+According to the U.S. Census Bureau, the county has a total area of 586.16 sqmi, of which 580.66 sqmi is land and 5.50 sqmi (0.94%) is water.